freelancing-people/content/Interviews/Spatie/01 - Spatie Consultancy.md

 Success in a nutshell: having customers telling you they're pleased with your job + enjoying working + making a profit.

-### You have a blog and people see you as an expert in Laravel.
+### Freek, you have a blog and people see you as an expert in Laravel.
 How did you reach there?

 A couple of years ago Spatie consisted of three co-owners.
 I was the sole developer.
 We had a (sort of) intranet to share links that we found interesting.
 But soon it became apparent that the stuff I was interested in, wasn't as valuable to the others.
 So instead of keeping those links to myself, I decided to start a blog and save them there.
 Maybe they could serve other developers outside of the company.
 So I consider my blog as a sort of public bookmarking tool.
 And along the way, I started being more active in open source and released a couple of packages.
 For every package, I also write up a friendly introduction to it with many practical examples.

 Though it wasn't a deliberate strategy to advertise our company, we attracted some clients through our open source work and my blog.
 Because of the technical nature of the articles on the blog, most of the leads give us impressive professional work as well.
 Reaching clients through word of mouth has always been important to us, but we see the percentage of customers that get to know us via opensource, and my blog is rising.

-### What do you recommend freelancers about starting technical blogs and sharing knowledge?
+### Freek, what do you recommend freelancers about starting technical blogs and sharing knowledge?
 What should they start sharing?

 Only start a blog if you like sharing things.
 The chance that you are going to attract new client from the get go via your blog is very small.
 It took me about three years.
 Do not consider blogging as a necessity.
 I know plenty of prominent developers that don't blog.